George Howell Coffee vs Sweet Bloom Coffee Roasters

 Key differences

-- George Howell has East Coast legacy and gravity (founded the original Coffee Connection, sold to Starbucks in 1994), while Sweet Bloom is a newer Colorado operation with a more experimental, competition-focused ethos
+- George Howell has East Coast heritage and a longer operating history (founded 1970s), while Sweet Bloom is a younger, Colorado-based operation

 Frequently asked questions